nasselk/BinaryPack/README.md

 It provides two primary classes: [`BufferWriter`](./src/writer.ts) for writing binary data (including bit-level fields, LEB128 varints and strings) and [`BufferReader`](./src/reader.ts) for reading the same formats back.
 The implementation is purposely low-level and zero-dependency — useful for game networking, custom serialization formats, or any performance-sensitive encoding work.

+> **⚠️ Warning: Pre-release Status**
+> This library is **not yet published to npm**.
+It aims to become an npm package in the future, but for now:
+> - **No versioning**: You'll need to manually check the repository for updates and copy the source files
+> - **TypeScript source only**: The library is distributed as TypeScript files, so it's not directly suitable for JavaScript environments without a transpiler/build step
+> - **Manual integration**: You'll need to copy the `src/` files into your project or reference them directly

 ## Overview